|Copyright © 2005– by|

 with an enemy bishop controlling the only flight square.

 (French "small footed table") - a checkmate pattern that resembles a pedestal table with feet.
-Also known as the swallow tail mate, although
+Also known as the swallow's tail mate and the pedestal mate;

 some authors insist on treating them separately.

 half-open file - a file which contains a pawn of one color but no pawn of the opposite color.
 The file is half-open to the side without a pawn on that file.
 Half-open files are often occupied by the major pieces (see "battery attack") as they are excellent avenues of direct attack against the enemy pawn formation.
 A backward pawn on a half-open file is vulnerable to capture and therefore a positional liability.

 hang - when a player lets a piece "hang" it means the piece is left undefended and liable to capture.
 Sometimes a hanging piece is the objective of the opponent's combination.
 Among amateurs, a hanging piece is quite often the result of inattention (see "en prise," "chess blindness".)